ks-jyothsna/python-projects/08-Caeser-Cipher/README.md

 ## 🧠 How It Works
 - The program asks the user whether they want to encode or decode a message.
-- The user enters a message with no spaces
+- The user enters a message
 - The user enters a shift value (number of letters to move).
+- The code is made simple by using a single function to encode and decode message.
+- The program shifts the letters to the specific shift in the alphabet list.
+- Spaces, symbols and special characters are not encrypted, they are kept as it is.
 - The program returns the encoded or decoded message.
 - The user can act as receiver to type the same encoded message with the same shift value to verify the message
 - The user can choose to continue or exit.

-## Modules used
+## 🛠️ Tools used
+[Ascii art](https://ascii.co.uk/text) is used to generate the caeser cipher logo.
+I have used the default font to generate the ascii art.